s-palmer/CV/README.md

 ## Communication

 During my career in marketing, I've spent a lot of time working in client-facing roles, requiring me to communicate frequently, effectively and concisely, providing impactful reports & analysis, technical explanations, presenting new strategies, and (less frequently!) discussing why things haven't gone to plan and how we're going to get back on track.

+### Feedback from external code review

+> You sounded out your logic and process so that it was easy to follow you during this review.
+It was particularly great to hear you reference the RGR cycle while coding, this was a great way to explain your process.

 <!-- During the Maker's Academy bootcamp, I volunteered to run the end of week cohort retro, moderating the discussion and ensuring everyone was involved and contributing.  -->